 - Garbage Disposal sweetener – Keep the vinegar orange peels in a jar on the counter and put a few down the disposal every time you use it.

 - We always have extra eggs and now that I have a box of oranges I can make Honey Sweetened Orange Curd.
 This stuff is fabulous!
 You’ve got to try it over ice cream.

 - Make an orange pomander.
-The citrus scent is pleasant and a great mix with the cloves, which repel moths.
+The citrus scent is pleasant and is a great mix of cloves, which repel moths.
 Here’s how: Use a toothpick and make holes in an orange.
 Fill the holes with whole cloves.
 Bake the oranges on low for an hour or until they harden.
 After cooling, decorate with ribbon or string to form a sling for the orange.
 Hang in your closets, your bathrooms, your kitchens, or where you keep litter boxes.
 I like to put several of these in a decorative bowl in my bedroom.

-- Make citrus extract powder: Make zest or twists (lemons, limes, oranges or grapefruit) being sure to remove the pith and allow to dry, about three or four days for twists, less for zest.
+- Make citrus extract powder: Make zest or twists (lemons, limes, oranges, or grapefruit) being sure to remove the pith and allow to dry, about three or four days for twists, less for zest.
 Put in a blender (or spice grinder) and pulverize into a powder.
 Store in a clean jar.

 - Reduce the odor in your trash area.
-Placing orange peel at the bottom of your trash can, before putting the bag or bags in is said to reduce odor and discourage insect infestation.
+Placing orange peel at the bottom of your trash can, before putting the bag or bags in, is said to reduce odor and discourage insect infestation.

 - Make an infusion of honey with orange peels by placing twists and letting the flavors steep for a few weeks.
 Speed up the process by slowly heating them on the stove, being careful not to bring it to a boil.
 Remove the peels and store in a clean jar.